A Collins 75A-4 Receiver Restoration Project

 This was my other 75A-4 receiver

 Sometimes I've been known to have a considerable break half way through a project so the photos below were taken to assist me with the refurbishment process.
 I find it helps if you have a reference so you can identify the connection points after components have been cut out for replacement.
 As this radio is an early production unit it will need to have some updates to the circuit that later production units benefited from.
 A number of coupling capacitors have been replaced with silvered mica types.
 The s-meter reading drifts quite a bit so hopefully this can be fixed when some of the updates are done.

 After 5 years of being disassembled, the 75A-4 is coming together nicely.
 I need to replace the figure 8 power lead as the original was showing its age.
 A 3 core type with an earth wire will be used for safety purposes.
 The dial mechanism needed a small mount of lubrication as some squeaks were quite loud as the VFO knob was rotated through the range.

 There are currently only two mechanical filters installed, giving switchable I.F. bandwidths of 3.1 kHz and 2.7 kHz.
 I intend to source a narrower 2.5 kHz for SSB and a 6 kHz filter for A.M reception.
 The plan is to have 6.0, 3.1, 2.5 kHz I.F. bandwidths available.

-I have also carried out the S-Meter modifications as per the service bulletin SB-2A dated late 1955.
+S-Meter circuit modifications as per the service bulletin SB-2A dated late 1955 have been implemented.
 Using the dimensions from the drawing below, the mounting plate for the potentiometers was cut from a piece of scrap aluminium with tin snips then the edges were filed.
 Two new 500 Ohm potentiometers were purchased from an on-line supplier.
 I also bought a new 2.5k Ohm potentiometer for the I.F. gain pre-set.